i-mint/hello-word/README.md

 # hello-word
-this is hello word repository for learning github
+hi, iam newbi for github and my english not good